papadanku/PythonicEngine/README.md

 ## Changes

 - Code is from myself following Coder Space's tutorial
-- Various notes from information I learned from the tutorial
-- Shader coding style
+- More documentation on how the program's modules work

 ## Modules